-3. Number and height of erosional pedestals or terracettes: None to some - soil churning is prevalent
+3. Number and height of erosional pedestals or terracettes: None to some

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 10-25% 5.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 0-10% 5.
 Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None, moderate wind erosion hazard 7.
-Amount of litter movement (describe size and distance expected to travel): Fine - limited movement 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Significantly resistant to erosion: aggregate stability = 4-6 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Deep, well drained clays with high shrink-swell potential: moderate OM (2-4%) 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate ground cover (40-60%) and gentle slopes (2-12%) effectively limit rainfall impact and overland flow 11.
+Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion hazard 7.
+Amount of litter movement (describe size and distance expected to travel): Fine to moderately coarse - limited movement 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Moderately resistant to erosion: aggregate stability = 3-4 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Deep, very deep, somewhat poorly drained with a silt loam surface about 12" thick - upper 30" of soil is moderately to very strongly alkaline (pH 8.4-9.6): Moderate OM (2-4%) 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Significant ground cover (80-90%) and very gentle slopes (0-3%) effectively limit rainfall impact and overland flow 1.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Basin wildrye > Bluebunch wheatgrass > shrubs > other grasses > forbs Sub-dominant: Other: Additional: 13.
+Dominant: Basin wildrye > Inland saltgrass > other grasses > Black greasewood > other shrubs > forbs Sub-dominant: Other: Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Normal decadence and mortality expected 14.
 Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1800, Normal: 1500, Unfavorable: 1000 lbs/acre/year at high RSI (HCPC) 16.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 5000, Normal: 4000, Unfavorable: 3000 lbs/acre/year at high RSI (HCPC) 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Perennial brush species will increase with deterioration of plant community.
-Cheatgrass and Medusahead invade sites that have lost deep rooted perennial grass functional groups.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Black greasewood will increase with deterioration of plant community.
+Inland saltgrass strongly increases on sites that have lost deep rooted perennial grass functional groups.
+Bare alkali areas will increase with loss of vegetation.
 17. Perennial plant reproductive capability: All species should be capable of reproducing annually